clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 ## VCF

 VCF stands for **v**ariant **c**all **f**ormat.
 A vcf file is used to store variations of the genome encountered in a sample or data set.
 Each row in a vcf file describes a variant of a specific genomic position in your sample(s).
-You can either save all sites of the genome in a vcf-file, often referred to as an all-sites-vcf or just sites that differ from  the reference.
+You can either save all sites of the genome in a vcf-file, often referred to as an all-sites-vcf or genome-vcf or it can contain just sites that differ from  the reference.
 You can save any type of variant in a vcf file, such as single nucleotide variations, insertions and deletions, or translocations.

 As .bam files, .vcf files also contain a header that describes the information found in the file.
 In the header you can also find out which vcf version is used to encode information in this file.
 You can always check the specific documentation for the vcf version if you do not know how to interpret the data.
 PDFs of the documentation of the most recent versions of vcf can be found [here](https://github.com/samtools/hts-specs).